Foreign travel advice

 Money

-You may not always be able to pay by card, particularly outside the capital, Chisinau.
+Paying by card is now generally widespread, however you may not always be able to pay this way, particularly outside the capital, Chisinau.

 The most widely accepted foreign currencies are US dollars and euros.
 Carry some euros in cash.

-Notes should be in perfect condition, or they may not be accepted.
+Notes should be in perfect condition, or they may be refused.
 It’s not always easy to exchange British pounds for local currency.

 ATMs in Transnistrian banks will not accept cards from non-Transnistrian banks.
 The currency used in Transnistria is the Transnistrian ruble.
 Outside Transnistria, you cannot exchange Moldovan lei or other currencies into rubles, or rubles into other currencies.
 Attempting to pay in Transnistria in currencies other than the ruble is considered illegal by the self-declared authorities.